jupyter/docker-stacks/docs/using/common.md

 JupyterLab built on top of Jupyter Server is now the default for all the images of the stack.
 However, it is still possible to switch back to the classic notebook or use a different startup command.
-This can be done by setting the environment variable `DOCKER_STACKS_JUPYTER_CMD` at container startup.
+You can achieve this by setting the environment variable `DOCKER_STACKS_JUPYTER_CMD` at container startup.
 The table below shows some options.

 | `DOCKER_STACKS_JUPYTER_CMD` | Backend          | Frontend         |